 Getting a mortgage doesn’t have to be overwhelming.
 At Embrace, we’re here to make the process as stress-free as possible.
 Buying a new home should be an exciting time, and we want to make sure you enjoy every second.

 Whether you’ve already found your dream home, are actively shopping, or you’re just starting to look, you probably have some questions about how to get the financing you need.
-Read through our guide below or give us a call at 800-620-6292 and let an Embrace mortgage specialist walk you through everything you need to know.
+Read through the steps below or give us a call at 800-620-6292 and let an Embrace mortgage specialist walk you through everything you need to know.

 The first step when you’re unsure if you qualify or wondering how much you can afford is to get pre-qualified.
 With a pre-qualification, you’ll have an idea of how much you’d be able to spend on your new home, and it can help you decide if it’s the right time to be house-hunting.